Symmetry Energy Expansion with Strange Dense Matter: Conclusions and Outlook

-{\bf Conclusions and Outlook} In this paper, we found that the typical isospin asymmetry coefficient $\delta_Q=1-2Y_Q$ does not obtain the ground state of nuclear matter when strangeness is finite.
-Thus, we have rewritten the isospin asymmetry coefficient $\delta_I$ to be inclusive of strangeness, which can obtain the ground state of nuclear matter for symmetric nuclear matter both with and without strangeness.
-We then use CMF to consider two cases: one that preserves isospin symmetry in the presence of strangeness $\mu_S=-1/2\mu_Q$ and the other case associated with old, cold neutron stars of weak equilibrium $\mu_S=0$ that breaks isospin symmetry.
+In this paper, we found that the typical isospin-asymmetry coefficient $\delta_Q=1-2Y_Q$ does not obtain the ground state of nuclear matter when strangeness is finite.
+Thus, we have rewritten the isospin-asymmetry coefficient $\delta_I$ to be inclusive of strangeness, which can obtain the ground state of nuclear matter for symmetric nuclear matter both with and without strangeness.
+We then use CMF to consider two cases: one that preserves isospin reflection symmetry in the presence of strangeness $\mu_S=-1/2\mu_Q$ and the other case associated with old, cold neutron stars of weak equilibrium $\mu_S=0$ that breaks isospin reflection symmetry.

-While previous works have investigated correlations between symmetry-energy coefficients and strangeness content and other quantities \cite{Providencia:2012rx, Providencia:2013dsa}, or at most considered the the asymmetry between protons and neutrons in the presence of hyperons \cite{Bednarek:2019xytNI}, we have extended the symmetry-energy expansion to strange matter via general considerations regarding the symmetries of the strong and electroweak interactions, without making any extra assumptions on particle content besides the presence of strange particles.
+While previous works have investigated correlations between symmetry-energy coefficients and strangeness content and other quantities \cite{Providencia:2012rx, Providencia:2013dsa}, or at most considered the asymmetry between protons and neutrons in the presence of hyperons \cite{Bednarek:2019xytNI}, we have extended the symmetry-energy expansion to strange matter via general considerations regarding the symmetries of the strong and electroweak interactions, without making any extra assumptions on particle content besides the presence of strange particles.
 As a result, our considerations apply both to nuclear and quark matter alike \cite{Danhoni:2025qpn}.
 This is also the first time an isospin-breaking skewness term is included in the symmetry-energy expansion.
 While Figs.~\ref{fig:EA_muI} and \ref{fig:skewness} show that our generalized expansion accurately reproduces the energy per baryon, the conventional symmetry-energy expansion can deviate substantially.
 For instance, at $n_B = 0.7\,\mathrm{fm}^{-3}$ the conventional expansion underestimates $\tilde{E}/A$ by $\approx 80\%$ relative to the underlying EOS.